 Shannon Neu - OBOE, KINDERMUSIK -

-Shannon received her Bachelor of Music in Music Education in May 2016 from the University of North Carolina at Greensboro, where she also studied the oboe under Dr. Ashley Barret.
+Shannon received her Bachelor of Music in Music Education from the University of North Carolina at Greensboro, where she also studied the oboe under Dr. Ashley Barret.
 As a music education student with a concentration in instrumental and general music, Shannon has worked with several band and elementary music programs.
 She has also worked as a counselor and rehearsal assistant with the UNCG Summer Music Camp.
 Shannon moved to Raleigh in August 2016 where she now teaches general music at a local elementary school, plays as the principal oboist in the Raleigh Civic Symphony, and teaches Kindermusik at the North Raleigh School of Music.

 Karen Fohr - VIOLIN -

 Karen Fohr received her Bachelor’s degree from the Eastman School of Music and has studied with renowned teachers including Charles Castleman and Robert Lipsett.
 A native of New York City, she was inspired to play the violin at age five by her father, a member of the New York Philharmonic.
 She attended high school at the Interlochen Arts Academy and has participated in world-class music festivals such as Encore, Meadowmount and Quartet Program.
 Karen has performed in a variety of settings including orchestras in the U.S. and abroad, from Disney World to Heidelberg.
 She has played in master classes with Camilla Wicks and Mitchell Stern and performed alongside celebrated musicians such as Marvin Hamlisch and Chuck Mangione.
 Karen is experienced in teaching all ages and levels of violin and has developed a unique style that combines the Suzuki method with traditional techniques and personally designed exercises.
 Her top priority is focusing on the individual needs and goals of students while making learning violin a fun and creative process.